3obby/serverPi/readme.md

+3obby did not build this, only made it worse with an addition of code that reminds me of a plumber I once hired...

 # dashboard

 A little webpage that my raspberry pi home server displays.
 It shows weather and a QR code that you can use to sign into the WiFi.